-Figure 3.8: Iris Normalization flowchart
+Figure 3.7: Iris Normalization Flowchart

 The starting point of the extraction region for the row is the pupil’s left-most x-coordinates while the ending point is the pupil’s right-most x-coordinates.
 For the column, the starting point of the extraction region is the pupil’s bottom-most y-coordinates and the ending point is the End Point where it is expressed by (3.3), where the iris bottom-most coordinates is used to ensure that the End Point will not exceed the iris boundaries.